 Danny Phantom (2004-2007)

-“Young Danny Fenton he was just 14 when his parent’s built a very strange machine” Does anyone else find themselves missing catchy theme songs?
-Anyway I feel like Danny Phantom is the stereotypical kids show one thinks about and often dismisses.
+“Young Danny Fenton, he was just 14 when his parent’s built a very strange machine” Does anyone else find themselves missing catchy theme songs?
+Anyway, I feel like Danny Phantom is the stereotypical kids show one thinks about and often dismisses.
 Kid gets powers and fights enemies with his friends while juggling school and sneaking around his family.
 It’s a formula that works and it especially works when you let your characters consistently grow from season to season and have events that take place actually mean something and have consequences which is why of the many shows like that Danny Phantom is my top pick.

 Gravity Falls (2012-2016)

 Many of these shows take place over years giving the characters time to grow into themselves, to make mistakes and learn from them.
 Gravity Falls takes place over a single summer but a key summer, the summer of the year of the teenager.
-12 year old Dipper and Mabel Pines get shipped off to their weird Great Uncle Stan’s in the town of Gravity Falls for the summer and soon discover the town is full of odd happenings.
-The show captures the immediacy of being 12 so well, the obsessions and the wildly changing passions and the eagerness and worry about growing up all wrapped up into a compelling mystery and some of the best characters on tv.
+12-year-old Dipper and Mabel Pines get shipped off to their weird Great Uncle Stan’s in the town of Gravity Falls for the summer and soon discover the town is full of odd happenings.
+The show captures the immediacy of being 12 so well, the obsessions and the wildly changing passions and the eagerness and worries about growing up all wrapped up into a compelling mystery and some of the best characters on tv.